veracity/veracity-documentation/sections/dataworkbench/filestorage/filestorage.md

 Note that you might already have access to them as a part of another service you purchased from Veracity.

 After you purchase a subscription to File storage, Veracity sets up your account and sends you an email notification when it is ready.

+**Do you want to use Azure Storage Explorer to connect to your files**?
+If so, [download it](https://azure.microsoft.com/en-us/products/storage/storage-explorer#Download-4) and install it.

 ## To go to File storage
 1. In your workspace, go to **Data catalogue** page.